ThanhHung2112/Flutter_GPT/README.md

 ```
 flutter pub get
 ```
-4. Choose your device and run the app
+4. Choose your device and run the app, feel free to use my firebase as a storage but if you want to use this with your own firebase 👉 flow the [Setup flutterfire](#section2)
 ```
 flutter run
 ```